Requirements for Temporary Food Facilities

 A permit to operate a temporary food facility is required before the event may open for business.

-The event coordinator must submit a complete application packet, including the application, Food Booth Vendor Information Checklist, and any required fees at least two (2) weeks before the event.
-Failure to submit the application at least two (2) weeks before the event may result in additional fees or prevent approval of the permit.
-The current hourly inspection rate is $158.00 per hour.
+The event coordinator must submit a complete application packet, including the Application For Temporary Food Event Permit, Vendor/Operator Information, and required fees at least two (2) weeks before the event.
+The Vendor/Operator Information and checklist must be completed by the booth operator containing their signature, printed name, and date.
+Failure to submit the application at least (2) weeks before the event, will result in additional late fees or prevent approval of the permit.

 Training and Pre-meeting Available: